YicongHong/Thinking-VLN/README.md

 #### 4 - About Mixture-of-Experts

-Separating different visual modalities and applying independent language attentions at each step is a serious method in [AreYouLooking](https://arxiv.org/abs/1906.00347), [OAAM](https://arxiv.org/abs/2007.14626), and [Entity-Graph](https://arxiv.org/abs/2010.09304)
+Separating different visual modalities and applying independent language attentions at each step is a very influential method in [AreYouLooking](https://arxiv.org/abs/1906.00347), [OAAM](https://arxiv.org/abs/2007.14626), and [Entity-Graph](https://arxiv.org/abs/2010.09304).
+For visual representations, instead of concatenating the scene (grid) features, object (regional) features and the directional encoding, methods above process these representations with specialized languages to facilitate the network for learning the noun-scene, noun-object and verb-direction correspondences.

+Feels like mixture-of-experts, modular networks, disentangled representations ... and multi-head attention! :joy: "*Multi-head attention allows the model to jointly attend to information from different representation subspaces at different positions... individual attention heads clearly learn to perform different tasks, many appear to exhibit behavior related to the syntactic and semantic structure of the sentences*" --- [Attention Is All You Need](https://arxiv.org/abs/1706.03762).

 - Are You Looking?
 Grounding to Multiple Modalities in Vision-and-Language Navigation
   - Ronghang Hu et al., ACL 2019. [ [paper](https://arxiv.org/abs/1906.00347) ]